top of page

 Now, let the sons of Israel observe the Passover at its appointed time.
 (3) On the fourteenth day of this month, at twilight, you shall observe it at its appointed time; you shall observe it according to all its statutes and according to all its ordinances (Num.
 9:2-3; NASB; emphasis added).

-If one cannot observe the Passover in the first month, the exact sequence and timing apply to the Passover for the second month (Num.
+If one cannot observe the Passover in the first month, the exact sequence and timing apply to the Passover in the second month (Num.
 9:11-14).

 By law, we are required to stay physically and spiritually unleavened from the taking of the symbols of Christ, our Passover sacrifice, until the end of the Feast of Unleavened Bread (21st of Abib), with no opportunity to eat anything leavened during that entire period.

-It is not coincidental that every time God’s people returned to Him, they observed the Passover with its correct covenantal symbols taken from the time of afternoon sacrifice for the Passover offering on the 14th of the first month (2Chron.
-35ff; Ezra 6:9; Josh.
+It is not coincidental that every time God’s people returned to Him, they observed the Passover with its correct covenantal symbols taken from the time of evening sacrifice for the Passover offering on the 14th of the first month (2Chron.
+35ff; Ezra 6:19-22; Josh.
 5:10; 2Ki.
 23:21; 2Chron.
 35:1).

 2Chron.
 35:17-18 ESV And the people of Israel who were present kept the Passover at that time, and the Feast of Unleavened Bread seven days.
 (18) No Passover like it had been kept in Israel since the days of Samuel the prophet.
 None of the kings of Israel had kept such a Passover as was kept by Josiah, and the priests and the Levites, and all Judah and Israel who were present, and the inhabitants of Jerusalem.
 (Emphasis added).

-Those of us who are rebuilding the faith once delivered can be viewed as spiritual exiles who have returned to seek the LORD, the God of Israel.
+Those who adhere to the faith once delivered can be viewed as spiritual exiles who have returned to seek the LORD, the God of Israel.
 In returning from spiritual exile, we have chosen to separate ourselves from the spiritual and religious uncleanness of this world's observances.
 Today, we observe the Passover of the New Covenant with the symbols Christ instructed us to use.
-For seven days, we are also to observe the Feast of Unleavened Bread.
+We also observe the Feast of Unleavened Bread for seven days.
 The day of Passover is always followed up by the Feast of Unleavened bread.

 Ezra 6:19-22 BSB On the fourteenth day of the first month, the exiles kept the Passover.
 (20) All the priests and Levites had purified themselves and were ceremonially clean.
 And the Levites slaughtered the Passover lamb for all the exiles, for their priestly brothers, and for themselves.
 (21) The Israelites who had returned from exile ate it, together with all who had separated themselves from the uncleanness of the peoples of the land to seek the LORD, the God of Israel.
 (22) For seven days they kept the Feast of Unleavened Bread with joy, because the LORD had made them joyful and turned the heart of the king of Assyria toward them to strengthen their hands in the work on the house of the God of Israel.